 Revealing the Potential of the Immune System in Cancer

-The innate immune response is the body’s first line of defense against pathogens and cancer.1,7,8 It is constantly on alert and can rapidly identify and attack tumor cells.
-The speed and scope of its response is not limited by antigen specificity, but it is regulated to protect normal cells.
+The innate immune response is the body’s first line of defense against pathogens and cancer.1,5,7 It is rapid and antigen-independent.1 It is constantly on alert and can rapidly identify and attack tumor cells.
+The speed and scope of its response are not limited by antigen specificity, but they are regulated to protect normal cells.
 The innate immune response recognizes activating and inhibitory signals from target cells to distinguish self from nonself.
-This distinction allows for the elimination of tumor cells, while sparing normal cells.9-11 Natural Killer (NK) cells are the main effector cells of the innate immune system.
+This distinction allows for the elimination of tumor cells, while sparing normal cells.8-10

 The key stages of the antitumor immune response

 In both the innate and adaptive immune responses, as described above, immune cells have the potential to recognize and eliminate abnormal cells such as tumor cells.

 There are three principal stages in this process: